Enum Element

 Invariants (enforced at construction, serialization, and deserialization):

-- The inner element MUST be one of the four sum-tree variants above.
+- The inner element MUST be one of the six sum-bearing tree variants above.

 - A